Blackjacx/WWDC/README.md

         - Note: Access to sensitive data is limited
         - Always check if data is available
     - New location confirmation API helps get the location quickly without requesting full access
-    - New API for migrating data from AppClip to main app using shared data container once installed
+    - New API for migrating data from App Clip to main app using shared data container once installed
     - AppClip and it’s local storage will be deleted after period of inactivity
         - Not included in backups
     - Can not be launched via Universal links or custom URL schemes